mearashadowfax/ScrewFast/README.md

 ![ScrewFast](https://github.com/mearashadowfax/ScrewFast/assets/125820963/5c6ef8aa-b859-49ce-9468-cf548c33c8fc.png)

-ScrewFast is a landing and blog template crafted with simplicity and ease of use in mind.
+ScrewFast is a free and open-source landing and blog template crafted with simplicity and ease of use in mind.
 Designed for small to medium-sized projects, ScrewFast provides a seamless setup experience for developers and content creators alike.
-This template combines [Astro](https://astro.build/), [Tailwind CSS](https://tailwindcss.com/), and [Preline UI](https://preline.co/) for a functional and aesthetically pleasing web presence.
+By combining the power of the [Astro](https://astro.build/), [Tailwind CSS](https://tailwindcss.com/), and [Preline UI](https://preline.co/), this template offers a functional and aesthetically pleasing solution for your web presence.

 ## Why Choose ScrewFast?